xob0t/Google-Photos-Toolkit/README.md

 ### Use GPTK's api

 GPTK exports it's api class globally so you can use it in your browser's console.
 It's much more powerful than the UI!

 Example usage.
-Scan the whole library for media owbed by `ownerName` and move it to trash if found
+Scan the whole library for media owned by `ownerName` and move it to trash if found.

 ```js
 let nextPageId = null;